budh333/UnSilence_VOC/README.md

 # Paper

-The associated paper is currently under peer review.
+The associated paper will be published in the Journal of Documentation’s special issue on _Artificial Intelligence for Cultural Heritage Materials_.

 # Data